-- Multiple customer organizations — You can send users across multiple orgs to a different org for authentication, based on the email subdomain.
+- Multiple customer organizations: You can send users from multiple orgs to a different org for authentication, based on the email subdomain.

 When IdP routing rules are configured to select a provider based on the end user's domain or attributes, the end-user sees a modified sign-in screen that accepts the email and short names.